niloy-is-testing/niloy-is-testing.github.io/readme.md

 # Weather App

 A simple weather application built with vanilla JavaScript using modern ES6+ features and best practices.
+It is live at : https://niloy-is-testing.github.io/

 ## Features